dalpaka/micronation/index.md

 Aritcle 5: The Independant Micronation of Niederbachland is a purely democratic state governed by the people and represented by the Head of State elected Yearly.

-Article 6: Every citizen has the right to vote and be voted as Had of State and for presenting national decisions, if signed by the Head of State.
+Article 6: Every citizen has the right to vote and be voted as Head of State and for presenting national decisions, if signed by the Head of State.

 Article 7: National decisions are only taken after the majority of the population voted for